MattLindeman/MattLindeman/README.md

 ### Hi there 👋

+I'm currently a student at BYU studying data science.
+Besides enjoying coding and building models, I also enjoy playing and watching sports.
+I work for the BYU basketball team helping with analytics and strategy.

 <!--
 **MattLindeman/MattLindeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.